Louise.

 Designing clarity in an AI-first healthcare product.
-2 years structuring clinical, operational, and biological systems into a scalable platform where complexity had to stay navigable and reliable.
+Two years structuring clinical, operational, and biological systems into a scalable platform where complexity had to stay navigable and reliable.

 Context